xn365/self_driving_car_Udacity/project1/writeup.md

 * Curved lane is not recognized
 * Multiple lanes are not recognized
 * The processing speed is slow
-* Unable to work when light is dim
+* Does not work very good when light is dim

 ### 3. Suggest possible improvements to your pipeline

 * Curve fitting instead of line fitting
-*
+* Do some code optimizations to improve processing speed